dorymint/TODOGotcha/README.md

 ガッチャ!

 Search from current directory recursively
-Create TODO list from search files
+Create to-do list from search files
-Show the TODO list
+Show the to-do list

+just like find, grep

 ## Example
 ---